PersonalDataPipeline/pdpl-cli/docs/devlog.md

 Probably getting unit tests going about now is a good idea ... not too hard copying over from budget-cli.
 Learned a bit about TS config 👍

 After all those chores, time to dive into the queue implementation!

+There are so many paths to figure out here that I keep getting distracted by how much is left.
+Need to slice and focus on one thing at a time, starting with a standard run.
+This worked out fairly well by always adding a new standard entry when the latest entry is pulled from the queue.

 ## [[2024-02-27]]